 The point is have more than one backup when you are going do something with your original backup files, if the process fails or your original backup files are destroyed you’ll not have lost all of your precious work.

-For those of you who have worked with building websites with programs like frontpage or Dreamweaver……remember, xsitepro does not have any provision for downloading your site from your server.
+For those of you who have worked with building websites with programs like frontpage or dreamweaver……remember, xsitepro does not have any provision for downloading your site from your server.
 You can download what’s on your server, but you cannot but those files back into xsitepro.
 Hope that makes sense, because I once thought that I had a backup of my xsitepro files on the server….I was wrong.

 Here are some resources to help with backing up.